Mont-Saint-Michel Abbey: Robert de Torigni buildings

 From 1154 to 1164 the abbot Robert of Torigni had a set of buildings added to the West and Southwest of the abbey containing lodgings for: the officiality, a new hostelry, an infirmary and the Saint-Étienne chapel.
 He also modified the access ways to Notre-Dame-Sous-Terre, to prevent too many contacts between monks and pilgrims.

 There is also a treadwheel crane which served as a windlass, installed during the use of the site as a prison, to bring supplies to the prisoners.
 Some prisoners would walk inside the wheel to rotate it.

-In the remain of the infirmary, that collapsed in 1811, is a mural representation above the door of the three dead kings, showing three noble men caught in a cemetery by three dead, illustrating how short life is.
+In the remains of the infirmary, that collapsed in 1811, is a mural representation above the door, of the three dead kings, showing three noble men caught in a cemetery by three dead, illustrating how short life is.

 The "Merveille"

 The "Merveille", located to the North of the church-abbey, contains a cloister, a dining-hall, a study room and a chaplaincy with an ideal floor plan for going from one to the other.

 The local geography played a major role in the design of the "Merveille".
 The lower-most level, the wine cellar, was constructed with thick robust walls to support the floors above.
-The distinctive, regularly spaced abutments on the Merveille's outer walls reach all the way to the top to reinforce the structure against any lateral forces imposed by the great weight of its towering upper levels.
+The distinctive, regularly spaced abutments on the Merveille's outer walls reach to the top to reinforce the structure against any lateral forces imposed by the great weight of its towering upper levels.

-The chaplaincy was built during abbot Roger II leadership, when Abbot Raoul des iles led the construction of the hosts room (1215–1217), the dining-hall (1217–1220) the cellar, the knights room (1220–1225) and the cloister (1225–1228).
+The chaplaincy was built during abbot Roger II leadership, when Abbot Raoul des iles led the construction of the hosts room (1215–1217), the dining-hall (1217–1220), the cellar, the knights room (1220–1225) and the cloister (1225–1228).

 The cloister

 Contrary to the tradition, this cloister was not built at the center of the monastery, and thus does not link with all the other buildings.
 Its function was purely spiritual: to bring the monks to meditate.

 Three arches of the cloister are opened to the sea or to the outside.
 Those openings were the entryway to the chapter house that was never built.
 The columns, arranged in quincunx, were originally made of limestone from England but were later restored using puddingstone from Lucerne.

 The cloister has in the middle a medieval garden recreated in 1966 by brother Bruno de Senneville, a Benedictine monk.
 The center is made of box tree surrounded by 13 Damascus roses.
 The squares of medicinal plants, aromatic herbs and flowers symbolize the daily needs of middle-age monks.
-In the middle of the box trees were monsters to remind that in the middle of any marvel evil could still be there.
+In the middle of the box trees were monsters to remind that in the middle of any marvel, evil could still be there.